 “It’s sweet, grainier than a pumpkin pie but you get a nice hit of cinnamon, nutmeg.
 Definitely tastes like a Thanksgiving dessert!” said one taster.

 LaBelle’s pie is sweet—very, very sweet.
 And like many foods designed to have a long shelf life, contains plenty of preservatives.
-Some of our tasters also found the texture a little too gummy.
+Some of our tasters also found the texture to be a little too gummy.

 “You can actually taste that this is made out sweet potatoes.
 It’s much spicier and the texture is fluffy and light.”